-Prepare The Shrimp: Use a sharp paring knife to split the peeled shrimp in half lengthwise and discard any veins.
-Transfer to a plate, sprinkle all over with salt, cover with plastic, and refrigerate at least 1 hour and up to 2 hours.
+Prepare The Shrimp: Use a sharp paring knife to split the peeled shrimp half lengthwise and discard any veins.
+Transfer to a plate, sprinkle all over with salt, cover with plastic, and refrigerate for at least 1 hour and up to 2 hours.

-Bake The Tostadas: Meanwhile, heat oven to 450°F and arrange a rack in the middle.
+Bake The Tostadas: Meanwhile, heat the oven to 450°F and arrange a rack in the middle.
 Brush both sides of tortillas with 1 tablespoon of the oil and place on a rimmed baking sheet.
 Bake until golden and crisp, about 5 to 8 minutes.
 Cool slightly before serving.

 Make The Aguachile: Meanwhile, combine chilies, lime juice, water, and cilantro with a pinch of salt in a blender and blend until thoroughly blended.
 Toss shrimp with chili-lime marinade and onion and return to refrigerator another 2 hours.
 Mix in cucumber, season once more with salt and pepper.